codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 1. Undefined Shared Configuration Repository
   You installed the GitOps Runtime through a script or any other automated mechanism, and didn't provide the URL to the Shared Configuration Repository.

-Codefresh displays a notification that the `Shared Configuration Repository is missing...`.